joomla/Manual/docs/web-services-api/json-response-format/index.md

         -   `'public' => $publicGets` Need be true if you have a route that you want it to be accessible by unauthenticated users, like how we did.
 False otherwise.
         -   `'format' => ['application/json']` Here is where is defined that our application will handle a json format response.
 Without this, Joomla will use the default JSON-API.

 Before jump to our component code, remember the plugin need have the **vapi.xml** manifest file.
-Will be a standar manifest, nothing new to add.
+Will be a standard manifest, nothing new to add.
 You can follow any manifest inside the webservices plugins group.

 ## Component API part